 CIS AWS 2.3.2

-Ensure Auto Minor Version Upgrade feature is Enabled for RDS Instances
+Enable Auto Minor Version Upgrade for All RDS Instances

 In a casual tone, it's important to make sure your Amazon RDS database instances have the Auto Minor Version Upgrade feature turned on.
 This allows RDS to automatically apply minor version upgrades with new features, bug fixes, and security patches during the scheduled maintenance window.
 Keeping your RDS instances up-to-date helps keep them secure and running smoothly.